daqhris/MissionEnrollment/README.md

 `POAPVerification.sol`: Integrates with the POAP protocol for verifying real-life event attendance.

-`AttestationService.sol`: This contract implements onchain attestation using the Ethereum Attestation Service (EAS).
-It features role-based access control, with specific roles for attestation creators and administrators.
-The contract uses a custom schema for mission enrollment attestations, which includes the user's name and POAP verification status.
-The contract follows the UUPS (Universal Upgradeable Proxy Standard) pattern for upgradability while maintaining contract state and addresses.
+`AttestationService.sol`: This contract implements an onchain attestation using the Ethereum Attestation Service (EAS).
 Integration with EAS is handled through the official EAS SDK v2.7.0.

 ## Smart Contract Functions

-1. `createMissionEnrollmentSchema()`: Creates the schema for mission enrollment attestations with fields for user address, verified name, POAP verification status, and timestamp
+1. `createMissionEnrollmentSchema()`: Creates the schema for enrollment attestations with 10 fields
-2. `createMissionEnrollmentAttestation(address userAddress, string verifiedName, bool poapVerified)`: Creates an attestation for a user with their verified information and POAP status
+2. `createMissionEnrollmentAttestation()`: Creates an attestation for a user with their bits of information
 3. `verifyAttestation(bytes32 attestationId)`: Verifies the validity of an attestation

 ## EAS Architecture and Schema